Dilyan Kolev: Football career

+In early February 2011, he signed a one-and-a-half-year contract with elite club OFC Sliven 2000, with his former club Berkovitsa entitled to receive 30% of his future transfer fee.
+He had a stint at Moldovan club Kostuleni, where his coach was Velizar Popov.
+Since 2012, he has been competing for Montenegrin club Cetinje Niksic.
+On October 22, 2012, he was named Player of the Round in the Montenegrin league.
 In the winter break of the 2011–12 season, he moved first time abroad, to play with Moldovan National Division side FC Costuleni.
 Then in the summer of 2012 he moved to Montenegro where he signed for FK Čelik Nikšić.